 Chaguanas is an intimidating experience to some: a dense collage of shops and stalls and traffic.
 But, if you can find a place to park, the centre of town offers as closely packed a cluster of shops as you will find in this country.

 Though relatively new, online shopping is gaining traction.
 So far, food, shoes, clothing, lingerie and accessories are the main items that can be bought from local sites.
 Local retailers and artisans are represented online, but it is not the case that every retail outlet will have a corresponding website.
 It is still more common for a business to have a Facebook page than a stand-alone retail site.
-AhPiece.com carries a selection of local art, craft, food and fashion. www.trinidadTunes.com specialises in local music; www.TriniTrolley.com sells everything under the sun, including electronics, clothing, shoes, cosmetics, art and craft and toys.
+While AhPiece.com (which carried a selection of local art, craft, food and fashion and www.trinidadTunes.com (which specialised in local music) are no longer operating, www.TriniTrolley.com sells everything under the sun, including electronics, clothing, shoes, cosmetics, art and craft and toys.

 UpMarket is a monthly gathering of local artists, artisans, craftspeople, fashion and food is held at the Woodbrook Youth Centre in Port of Spain. www.facebook.com/UpMarketTT.

 Travelling trade fairs from India offer bargains on Indian fashion and jewellery.
 And each year around Carnival and Emancipation Day, the Queen’s Park Savannah hosts a number of vendors selling local and international art, craft, and fashion.